NTSB to investigate SF-bound United flight that nosedived after takeoff toward Pacific Ocean - NewsBreak

 13 days ago

 A United Airlines 777 leaving Hawaii in December plunged toward the ocean for 21 seconds shortly after takeoff and came within 800 feet of sea level, flight tracking data shows.
+Video in the player above is from a previous report.
 On Tuesday, the National Transportation Safety Board said it will investigate the Dec.
-18 incident .
+18 incident.
 The federal agency said the preliminary report is expected in 2-3 weeks.
-Video above is from a previous report Neither United nor the FAA indicated anyone was injured on United Flight 1722 on Dec.
+"I have a very short fuse when it comes to an airline or anybody in it telling me that it's not a public trust," ABC News Aviation Consultant John Nance said.
+"It is a public trust and we do need to know what happened.
+If for no other reason than to know that it was anomalous and easily cured."
+Until that time, the veteran pilot, Nance, has some theories.
+While passengers said weather was bad, he does not think that is to blame.
+The pilots involved were veterans and had more than 25,000 hours of flight time combined.
+United said they received additional training after the incident.
+That leads Nance to believe there may have been a glitch with the auto-flight system.
+MORE: United Airlines faces possible $1.15M fine from FAA over pre-flight system check "All of us these days use computers and I think all of us are aware that if you mis-program something, that doesn't mean right computer language, but just punch it in wrong, you can get a bad result.
+Well, airplanes are not much different.
+There are very sophisticated computer systems they control even the flight path of the airplane.
+So one of the questions is, was something mis-programmed?"
+Nance says this isn't about blame, it's about understanding.
+Neither United nor the FAA indicated anyone was injured on United Flight 1722 on Dec.
 18. The plunge occurred a little over a minute after takeoff, the data showed.
 The plane lost more than half its altitude and came within 775 feet of sea level, according to the data from FlightRadar24.
 The plane gained speed as it dropped 1,425 feet from 2,200 feet before regaining its climb out of Kahului on the island of Maui.

 'Felt like ... a roller coaster'Rod Williams II and his family were sitting near the back of the plane when the Boeing 777 made a terrifying plunge shortly after taking off from Kahului Airport in Hawaii.
 Williams told CNN the plane seemed to be flying normally at first, but then he said the plane climbed at "a concerning rate" for a few seconds.
 "It felt like you were climbing to the top of a roller coaster.
 It was at that point," Williams said.
 "There were a number of screams on the plane.
 Everybody knew that something was out of the ordinary, or at least that this was not normal."
 The plane then went into a "dramatic, nose-down" dive for about eight to 10 seconds before it climbed steeply again and resumed normal flight.
 United said it conducted an investigation with the FAA and the pilots union "that ultimately resulted in the pilots receiving additional training," adding the investigation is ongoing.
 The pilots have a combined 25,000 hours of flight time.
 "The United Airlines flight crew reported the incident to the FAA as part of a voluntary safety reporting program.
 The agency reviewed the incident and took appropriate action," the FAA told CNN.
 Although the weather at the exact time is unclear, the National Weather Service reported the day set a daily record for rainfall at Kahului.
 The incident, which is coming to light only now, was first reported by the website Air Current.